-When shopping for latex beds, choosing the right option can involve considerable research and scouring many latex mattress reviews.
+When shopping for latex beds, choosing the right option can involve considerable research and scouring many reviews of latex mattresses.
 Between all of the different terms and brands out there, many are intimidated by the process.
-In an effort to make buying a latex mattress a little simpler, we compared nine leading brands on factors most important to shoppers.
+In an effort to make buying this type of mattress a little simpler, we compared nine leading brands on factors most important to shoppers.
 Read on to see the results.
-(For more information on latex itself and differences between features, this latex mattress buying guide has some helpful tips.)
+(For more information on latex itself and differences between features, this buying guide has some helpful tips.)

-The brands we researched for latex mattress reviews were: Astrabeds, Essentia, FloBeds, Habitat Furnishings, Ikea, Plushbeds, Savvy Rest, and Sleepez.
+The brands we researched for the best reviews were: Astrabeds, Essentia, FloBeds, Habitat Furnishings, Ikea, Savvy Rest, and Sleepez.
 Each offers their own set of pros and cons that buyers should be aware of when mattress shopping.
 In this comparison, we will look at several aspects of each line, including owner satisfaction, mattress features, and retailer policies.
 In addition to summaries of each brand, all of the results are compiled in table at the end of the article for easy comparing.

-Astrabeds offers a collection of 100% natural Talalay mattresses, with four models priced between $1199 and $3049.
-The profile heights range from 6 inches to 12 inches not including the cover, and firmness levels are customizable.
-Their mattresses do not contain any synthetic fillers, adhesives, or other toxic chemicals (the brand created a video and infographic about the latex mattress process for interested readers).
-Astrabeds also offers a 90 day refund/exchange period and 25 year prorated warranty (10 years full coverage).
-All feature 100% organic cotton covers (GOTS certified), wool fire barriers, and Oeko-Tex 100 certification.
+Astrabeds offers a 100% certified-organic, natural mattress, priced at $1,999 for a queen size.
+The 10″ profile height includes one inch of wool in the cover, and firmness levels are customizable.
+Their mattresses do not contain any synthetic fillers, adhesives, or other toxic chemicals.
+Astrabeds also offers a 90-day refund/exchange period and 25-year prorated warranty (10 years full coverage).
+Each mattress features a 100% organic cotton covers (OCS certified), wool fire barriers, and Eco-Institut certification.
 In verified owner reviews, Astrabeds’ mattresses receive an average 95% satisfaction rate with reviewers mentioning comfort, support and durability as pros, though some complained about shipping speed.

 Essentia touts their beds as “natural memory foam”, though they explain it is made of latex (copy is fairly vague about how this differs from other latex materials).
 They utilize both their proprietary natural latex material and 100% natural Dunlop latex, and offer six models of latex beds priced from $1962 to 6754.
 All offer medium to medium-firm support, with profile heights varying from 6 inches to 8 inches.
 Essentia beds feature organic cotton covers, adhesive-free designs, and are certified free of harmful chemicals.
 The brand offers a 20 year warranty (10 years full coverage) and a 60 day refund or exchange period.
 In reviews on their website, they do not use a verified review system or a star system (text only reviews).
 On other websites, they tend to average about 83% in owner satisfaction.
 People find the beds to offer good support and pressure relief, but complain about the inflated prices and lack of firmness/thickness options.

-Flobeds offers two lines of latex mattresses; one traditional line with blended Talalay latex and one organic line with 100% natural Talalay latex and organic covers, each in three models.
+Flobeds offers two lines of mattresses made of latex; one traditional line with blended Talalay latex and one organic line with 100% natural Talalay latex and organic covers, each in three models.
 Profile heights range from 7.5 to 11 inches and mattresses are free of adhesives.
 Flobeds offers a 20 year prorated warranty and 100 day return/exchange period.
 On their website, they only offer testimonial-style reviews (non-verified) and no star ratings.
 On third party sites, the brand averages satisfaction ratings of around 80% with the most recurrent complaints involving impressions/compression of upper layers.

 Well-known furniture discounter Ikea offers two lines of latex mattresses, the Elsfjord and Edsele.
 The two collections feature fairly low prices ($399-1199), but contain only synthetic or blended Dunlop latex.
 Currently, there are two models with heights of 5.5 and 7.6 inches.
 Ikea offers a 20 year limited warranty and 90 day exchange policy but does not accept returns.
 Both beds are considered firm, which is a cause for complaint among owners as is early signs of wear and poor comfort for heavier individuals and side sleepers.
 The brand does not accept reviews on their website though these two lines have satisfaction rates around 83% on third party websites.

 We thought it is was interesting that all of the latex brands ranked higher than standard spring mattresses (65-67%), but that considerable variation did exist.
-It seems that best rated-brands used 100% natural Talalay latex, offered customizable firmness/layers, and offered prices in the moderate range.
-Brands that used blended and Dunlop latex tended to rank lower, as did brands on both the low and high end of the price scale.
+It seems that best rated-brands used 100% natural latex, offered customizable firmness/layers, and offered prices in the moderate range.
+Brands that used blended latex or hybrid models tended to rank lower, as did brands on both the lowest and highest end of the price scale.

-Based on what we found, the best value appears to be the 100% natural talalay latex mattresses from Astrabeds.
+Based on what we found, the best value appears to be the natural, organic latex mattresses from Astrabeds.
 This is based on the 25 year warranty, 90 night hassle free trial, and included organic cotton/natural wool covers.
 They had the highest owner satisfaction rate, and we did not find any complaints about impressions or durability.